steveshogren/blog-source/source/_posts/2015-12-14-daily-meditation-greatly-improved-my-technical-leadership.markdown

 published: true
 ---

-A couple years ago, a coworker told me a success story about daily meditation.
+A couple years ago, a coworker told me a success story about mindful meditation.
 He explained how his wife took a class that required an hour of daily meditation for a whole month.
 He reported that she found it uncomfortable, but the effects were astounding.
 She claimed to feel more relaxed, more focused, and more